dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 ## dbt Explorer

-[dbt Explorer](/docs/collaborate/explore-projects) enhances your ability to discover and understand your data models through rich metadata and lineage visualization.
+[dbt Explorer](/docs/collaborate/explore-projects) enhances your ability to discover, understand, and troubleshoot your data assets through rich metadata and lineage visualization.
 Here are some tips and caveats to consider when using dbt Explorer:

 ### Tips
 - Use the search and filter capabilities in dbt Explorer to quickly locate models, sources, and tests, streamlining your workflow.